Analysis | When did the Jan. 6 rally become a march to the Capitol?

 “I will be there,” he tweeted, sharing a promotional tweet from Kylie Kremer.
 “Historic day!”

 Trump’s involvement in the rally at the Ellipse meant booting some of the originally slated speakers.
-Dustin Stockton, a former Breitbart employee who was helping plan the event, helped find space for them at a rally the prior evening which had been organized by a group called the 80 Percent Coalition.
+Dustin Stockton, a former Breitbart employee who was helping plan the event, helped find space for them at a rally the prior evening, which had been organized by a group called the 80 Percent Coalition.

 The three discrete protests — Wild Protest, the one at the Ellipse and the one on Jan.
 5 — became part of one coordinated event, renamed the March to Save America.
 (The domain marchtosaveamerica.com was registered on December 30.)